Script Pool

 As both the producer and director of FLORA, I’m proud to lead a passionate, international team of over 40 professionals and emerging artists, many of them animation students from U-tad Madrid and other schools.
 What began as a small indie idea has grown into a creative movement, driven by shared values and a deep emotional connection to the story.
 Despite working remotely and voluntarily, our team has built a strong artistic foundation using free software like Blender or Unreal Engine.

-FLORA has already gained attention at leading animation forums like Animayo, Mundos Digitales, the Quirino Awards, Annecy, and is now selected for the Script Pool at Tallinn Black Nights.
-We’re now seeking funding to take the project to the next level, enabling us to professionalize our pre-production process and unlock additional support from investors, public grants, and crowdfunding platforms.
+FLORA has already gained attention at leading animation forums like Animayo, Mundos Digitales, the Quirino Awards, Annecy, and now selected for the Script Pool at Tallinn Black Nights.
+We’re now seeking funding to take the project to the next level, enabling us to professionalize our preproduction process and unlock additional support from investors, public grants, and crowdfunding platforms.

 This is not just a film, it’s a heartfelt tribute, a shared dream, and a story with global resonance.
 We are ready to bring FLORA to life.